Lifailon/lazyjournal/README.md

 docker exec -it lazyjournal lazyjournal
 ```

-The image is based on Debian with `systemd` and docker cli pre-installed.
+The image is based on Debian with `systemd`, docker cli, compose and kubectl pre-installed.
 The necessary **read-only** permissions are already preset in `docker-compose` to support all log sources from the host system (review it to customize for your individual use).
+To access Kubernetes logs, you need to forward the configuration to the container (if you are using a local cluster, then change the IP address of the cluster server in the configuration to the address of the host on the local network).

 ### Web mode